Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

-The function `createEmitInstruction` emits token-metadata in the expected TokenMetadata state format.
+The function `createEmitInstruction` "emits" or logs out token-metadata in the expected TokenMetadata state format.
 This function is a required function for metadata programs that want to follow the TokenMetadata interface.
 The emit instruction allows indexers and other off-chain users to call to get metadata.
+This also allows custom metadata programs to store [metadata in a different format while maintaining compatibility with the Interface standards](https://solana.com/developers/guides/token-extensions/metadata-pointer#metadata-interface-instructions).

 This function takes four parameters:
   - `metadata`: the metadata account address.